CePeU/MarkdownToFoundry/README.md

 ## Detailed Export Rules

-### Header and Footer for HTML
-- **Description**: Add custom text or HTML to the header and footer of the exported HTML.
-- **Actions**:
-  - Add or edit header and footer content.

-You can add any text you like as header and footer to the output html text.
-Make sure it makes sense!
-(For Foundry you thus can wrap the whole export in a div with a special class and bind your css to that)

 ### Wikilink Resolution
 - **Description**: Resolve internal Obsidian wikilinks and export them with the Obsidian vault path.
 - **Default**: Disabled.